jadurani/beam-app/src/environments/README.md

 #### Environments

 This directory has an ignored `environment.ts` file, contains encrypted config data.
-Contact your teammate / repo owner for support.
+Contact me (@jadurani) for support.